Carlson (company)

 Carlson is an American privately held company headquartered in Minnetonka, Minnesota, United States.
-Its primary subsidiaries are CWT, a travel management company, and Carlson Private Capital Partners, a family office that manages the owners' wealth.
+Its primary subsidiary is Carlson Private Capital Partners, a family office that manages the owners' wealth.
 It previously held interests in hotels, including Radisson Hotels, and restaurants, including TGI Fridays.
 The company is owned by Barbara Carlson Gage and Marilyn Carlson Nelson, daughters of the founder, Curt Carlson.

 History

 1938-1961; foundation as Gold Bond Stamp Company

 Curt Carlson founded Carlson in 1938.
 It was originally named the Gold Bond Stamp Company and started with a $55 loan Carlson received from his landlord during the Great Depression.
 Carlson used "Gold Bond Stamps", a loyalty program based on trading stamps, to provide consumer incentives for grocery stores, supermarkets, and gas stations.
 The stamps could be redeemed for various items, such as patio furniture or a mink coat.
 During the 1950s, C. F. Carlson was the nation's largest supplier of mink coats.